andy-sweet/fcdiff/doc/methods.rst

 First, we describe the individual anomalous region (IAR) model, in which the anomalous regions are not shared across the group of patients, though their parameters or effects are.
+This model is defined in :class:`fcdiff.models.IARModel`.

 Generative Model
 ----------------

+.. currentmodule:: fcdiff.models

-If you're familiar with graphical models, then look at :numref:`graphical_model` for a summary of the generative model.
+If you are familiar with graphical models, then look at :numref:`fig_graphical_model` for a summary of the generative model.

-.. _graphical_model:
+.. _fig_graphical_model:

 .. figure:: images/graphical_model.*
-    :height: 400 pc
+    :width: 60 %
     :align: center

     The graph that represents the conditonal dependences between hidden random